hackoregon/cropcompass-vagrant/README.md

 3. Copy the `agtechdump2016-05-19.sql` dump file into `cropcompass-vagrant`.
 Then, on Windows, do `.\build.bat`.
 On MacOS or Linux, do `./build.bat`.

 This will take some time.
 If anything croaks, do a `vagrant ssh`.
 You can see all the log files in `~/logs`.

+## Starting the development server
+1. `vagrant ssh`.
+This will log you into the box as "vagrant"
+2. `source ~/cropcompass/bin/activate`.
+This will activate the virtual environment
+3. ``cd /vagrant/cropcompass`.
+This will put you in the server directory
+4. `python manange.py runserver`.
+This will start the development server listening on port 8000.
+5. Browse to `localhost:8000`.